Rhetorical presidency: Development

 Tulis argued that changes in the rhetorical style of the presidency were a symptom of a shift in Americans' underlying conceptions regarding how government should function.
 Rhetorical presidency cut congressional dominion, influenced the power to fit public policy, and put the president in front with the American people to show the development of leadership as an imperative demeanor of presidential character and politics.

 The rhetorical presidency is both a structural theory and a theory of how presidents communicate in the media age.
-It draws from political science, history and communication studies.
+It draws from political science, history and communication studies, and primarily results from a modern doctrine of presidential leadership.

 Tulis delineates the historical arc of presidential rhetoric in the United States as having three stages: the "Old Way", the "Middle Way" and the "New Way".

 The Old Way (1789–1900) corresponds with traditional conventions of statecraft and rhetoric addressed to Congress, the courts or visiting dignitaries.
 Most presidential rhetoric was delivered in writing.
 The only attempt during this period to use rhetoric to address the whole people was President Andrew Johnson's Swing Around the Circle, which failed.

 The Middle Way (1900–1913) marks a hybrid between internal and external appeals on important matters epitomized by the Presidency of Theodore Roosevelt.
 He met fierce opposition from his own party in Congress regarding the Hepburn Act, with appeals directly to the people.
 William McKinley's 1898 speaking tour was an integral part of developing the "Middle Way" that Theodore Roosevelt is mainly credited for.

 The New Way (1913–present) refers to a presidency which dispenses with traditional statecraft and instead regularly engages the public.
 Woodrow Wilson employed two types of rhetoric: the policy speech and the visionary speech.
 A policy speech explains and defends the president's policy on a certain issue, while the visionary speech articulates a goal for the future and calls the nation towards that goal.
 Since Wilson, all presidents have emphasized these tools.

 Verbal and visual rhetoric

 Verbal rhetoric used by presidents is the most common type of presidential rhetoric used.
 The implication of Woodrow Wilson's policy speeches and visionary speeches laid the groundwork for the following presidents.
 The use of the State of the Union Address is an example of presidents explaining and defending their own policies to gain the support of the public directly.
+Franklin Roosevelt's fireside chats are another example of the rhetorical presidency.
+They used verbal rhetoric to directly address the electorate and to garner support from the public for partisan policies and issues.

 Using visual images, text and video to influence or persuade an audience is how presidents utilize visual rhetoric in their own presidential rhetoric.
 The increasing growth of the mass media has increased the value of visual rhetoric in helping create a positive political image with the people.